toshimaru/jekyll-toc/README.md

 #### `toc_only` filter

-Generates the TOC itself as described [below](#generated-table-of-contents-html).
+Generates the TOC itself as described [below](#generated-html).
 Mostly useful in cases where the TOC should _not_ be placed immediately above the content but at some other place of the page, i.e. an aside.

 #### `inject_anchors` filter

-Injects HTML anchors into the content without actually outputing the TOC itself.
+Injects HTML anchors into the content without actually outputting the TOC itself.
 They are of the form:

 ```html